shakeel-faiz/FF/seo/blog-traffic-investigate/insights.md

+Question: please give me insights and how should i investigate it

 This image seems to represent performance data from Google Search Console.
 Here's how you can interpret the metrics and investigate further:

 ### Key Metrics: